UnknownMonk/UnknownMonk/README.md

 <img src="./UnknownMonk1.png" />

-I am an a developer 5 years of experience as a full stack developer React/Next.js and Node are my chosen technologies to build with.<br>
+I am an a developer experienced in full stack JavaScript development React/Next.js and Node are my chosen technologies to build with.<br>
-I sepent my first 4 years building websites and developing my skills in HTML/Css and JavaScript before I attended a 9 month boot-camp for computer sicence and full stack web development and I have been working professonaly with small to mid sized companys ever since as they say the rest is history<br>
+I have been working professonaly for the lasy 5 years with small to mid sized companys and I am currently open to work <br>

 I am currently looking for new opportunities and I am open to work, Contract or Full time.